 The Institute for Shipboard Education (ISE) is a private, nonprofit, educational corporation that administers the Semester at Sea (SAS) global study abroad program.
 With international headquarters located in Fort Collins, Colorado, ISE hires the faculty, staff, and professionals who travel aboard our ship each academic term as well as those who manage operations from the Fort Collins office.
 Find out more information here about employment opportunities both on the ship and in our home office.

 For information on federal laws for applicants, please click here.

 Teaching on a floating campus that is traveling around the world is one of the most professionally and personally rewarding experiences imaginable.
-Collectively, our faculty is expert, dynamic, and curious: 100% hold doctorates or other terminal degrees and 100% have international experience and expertise in one or more of the regions visited.
+Collectively, our faculty: 100% hold doctorates or other terminal degrees and 100% have international experience and expertise in one or more of the regions visited.

 Home Office Positions

-Working for Semester at Sea and the Institute for Shipboard Education means being a part of an innovative and growing team, working in beautiful surroundings near the Rocky Mountains and Colorado State University.
+Working for Semester at Sea and the Institute for Shipboard Education means being a part of an innovative and collaborative team.
+The home office is located near Colorado State University in Fort Collins, Colorado.

 Equal Opportunity Employer

 The vision of the Institute for Shipboard Education is to be the leader in comparative global education.
 SAS participants enroll for a variety of academic, career, and personal goals, which range from international skills development to cross-cultural exchange to gaining a deeper global perspective.
 ISE strives to attract the best professional faculty and staff interested in teaching global and comparative curricula, and in the management of a shipboard education program.

 The Institute for Shipboard Education/Semester at Sea is an equal employment opportunity employer.
 We encourage anyone, regardless of race, age, creed, color, religion, national origin or ancestry, sex, gender, disability, veteran status, genetic information, sexual orientation, gender identity or expression, or pregnancy, to apply.